panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const { name, realName } = hero;
 ```

-The object destructuring is concise because neither the property names, nor the object variable are duplicated.
+The object destructuring is concise because neither the property names nor the object variable is duplicated.

 ## 2. Extracting a property